Memorial Regional Health: Make safety a priority this summer

 Playground safety

-Each year, emergency departments treat more than 200,000 children ages 14 and younger for playground-related injuries, according to the CDC.
-If your children are playing on playground equipment, check to make sure the surfaces under the equipment are safe, soft and well-maintained.
+Each year, emergency departments treat more than 200,000 children age 14 and younger for playground-related injuries, according to the CDC.
+If your children are playing on playground equipment, check ensure the surfaces under the equipment are safe, soft and well-maintained.
 Adults should always supervise children while playing on playgrounds.

-In Colorado, anyone under the age of 18 must wear a Department of Transportation-approved helmet when riding a motorcycle, but there are no mandatory helmet laws for bicycles.
-Still, parents should encourage or require their children to wear a helmet to protect from dangerous brain injuries.
+In Colorado, anyone younger than 18 must wear a Department of Transportation-approved helmet when riding a motorcycle, but there are no mandatory helmet laws for bicycles.
+Still, parents should encourage or require their children to wear helmets to protect from dangerous brain injuries.

-Traumatic brain injuries are a disruption in the normal function of the brain, caused by a bump, blow or jolt to the head.
+Traumatic brain injuries cause disruptions in the normal function of the brain and are sustained through a bump, blow or jolt to the head.

-Visit headsuphelmets.com for tips on how to properly fit a bicycle helmet.
+Visit headsuphelmets.com for tips about how to properly fit a bicycle helmet.

 ATVs